umyunsang/Obsidian/Obsidian/ComputerScience/컴퓨터 네트워트/0. Quiz/ip rounting.md

 _Metric = BandW + Delay_

-_BandW_ is computed by taking the smallest bandwidth (expressed in kbits/s) from all outgoing[[2](https://learning.oreilly.com/library/view/ip-routing/0596002750/ch03s02.html#ftn.ch03-FTNOTE-2)] interfaces to the destination (including the destination) and dividing 10,000,000 by this number (the smallest bandwidth).
+_BandW_ is computed by taking the smallest bandwidth (expressed in kbits/s) from all outgoing interfaces to the destination (including the destination) and dividing 10,000,000 by this number (the smallest bandwidth).
 For example, if the path from a router to a destination Ethernet segment is via a T-1 link, then:

 _BandW =_ 10,000,000/1,544 = 6,476